jiaola/marc4js/README.md

 * `declaration`: default is `true`.
 If set to `false`, the XML declaration line (`<?xml versiont ...>`) is not included in the output.
 * `root`: default is `true`.
 If `false`, the root `<collection>` element is not included in the output.

+##### MijTransformer

+Outputs [MARC-in-JSON](http://dilettantes.code4lib.org/blog/2010/09/a-proposal-to-serialize-marc-in-json/) string.
+Used when `toFormat` is `json` or `mij`.

+Other options:

+* asArray: default is `true`.
+By default the output will be in an JSON array format, even if there is only one record.
+If this option set to false, the output will not write the enclosing brackets `[` and `]` at the beginning and end of the output.